AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/custom-attribution-models/custom-attribution-model-and-setup.md

 Funnel Stages will still get tracked as Touchpoints and will still appear as Touchpoint Positions in your CRM.
 Without Custom Model, these Touchpoints may still receive middle touch attribution if there's a form fill (10% for Middle Touches), but zero attribution credit if it's just a web visit.

-As you can see below, we've included the Diligence stage as apart of our Funnel Stages.
+As you can see below, we've included the [!UICONTROL Diligence] stage as apart of our Funnel Stages.
 This means we will have Touchpoints where the position contains Diligence, but those Touchpoints will only receive Middle Touch attribution credit if Custom Model isn't enabled (at most 10%).

 ![](assets/5.png)

 >[!NOTE]
 >
->The behavior for BAT custom models is to divide custom model middle touch percent evenly across other stages, provided there are no middle touches.
+>The behavior for [!DNL BAT custom models] is to divide custom model middle touch percent evenly across other stages, provided there are no middle touches.

 >[!MORELIKETHIS]
 >